Are you planning a bike trip? Then this post is for you! I have asked a couple of fellow bloggers for their tips for traveling by bicycle.

-Make sure you check the reach, even if you’re renting the bike because the shop can adjust the headset to modify the reach.
-For all the women riders out there, check into a bike with female specific geometry.
+Ensure you check the reach, even if you’re renting the bike because the shop can adjust the headset to modify the reach.
+For all the women riders out there, check into a bike with female-specific geometry.
 You’ll be glad you did.

 Recommended by Jenn and Ed from Coleman Concierge

 4. Choose a tour that is suitable for you and your ability

 When choosing a bike tour, choose a tour that’s suitable for you and your ability.